 A Constant Marathon Of The Mind.

 You are coasting along a straight path, then you struggle to get up that hill.
 The pain is almost a high.
 One moment you have no energy, another too much.
-You feel like you are about to break, but don’t stop, you have to keep running.
+You feel like you are about to break, but you can’t stop, you have to keep running.

-My mind is like an ongoing story, that pauses when I go to sleep, and immediately starts up again when my eyes open.
-Never knowing where the story will go or what emotions it will bring out of you.
-Its exciting and petrifying all at the same time.
+My mind is like an ongoing story, that pauses when I go to sleep, and immediately starts again when my eyes open.
+You never know where the story will go or what emotions it will bring out of you.
+It’s exciting and petrifying all at the same time.
 There are moments when your mind is running so fast it is almost painful.
-Other times it allows you to see the world with depth, and gives you the ability to create.
-Regardless, it never stops, it is both exhausting and exhilarating.
+It never stops and is both exhausting and exhilarating.

 You Are Never Content.